Tanishaverma18/Amazon-Clone/README.md

 # Amazon Clone
 This project is a clone of the Amazon homepage created using HTML and CSS.
-It replicates the layout and design of the Amazon website's homepage as of [insert date/version].
+It replicates the layout and design of the Amazon website's homepage

 ## Features
 HTML Structure: Mimics the structure of the Amazon homepage using semantic HTML.<br>